-The commercial success of COMETRIQ depends upon the degree of market acceptance of COMETRIQ among physicians, patients, health care payers, and the medical community.
+The commercial success of cabozantinib depends upon the degree of market acceptance of COMETRIQ among physicians, patients, health care payers, and the MTC-treating medical community.
+It also depends upon how COMETRIQ fares in competition with another product for the treatment of MTC, vandetanib.
+Looking ahead, as a result of the positive results obtained in the METEOR trial, we are currently ramping up our sales, marketing, and distribution capabilities in anticipation of the FDA's potential approval for cabozantinib for the treatment of patients with advanced RCC who have received one prior therapy.
 Establishing and maintaining sales, marketing, and distribution capabilities are expensive and time-consuming.
-Such expenses may be disproportional compared to the revenues we may be able to generate on sales of COMETRIQ and have an adverse impact on our results of operations.
-Further, if cabozantinib is approved for the treatment of an indication beyond the approved MTC indication, we expect to incur an increase in commercialization expenses in connection with any such approval.
+Such expenses may be disproportional compared to the revenues we may be able to generate and may have an adverse impact on our results of operations.